Skip to main content

 Academic Requirements

-There are no formal qualification requirement for admission.
+There are no formal qualification requirements for admission.
 Each candidate’s ability to fulfil the above brief holistically will be considered with due regard for training, qualifications, experience and other factors.

 English language requirements